Habar Yoonis: Habr Yunis Sultanate

 The last intelligence report mention of Sultan Nur in the Italian archives was in 1907.
 After the death of Sultan Nur 1907/1908 in the Dervish camp at Taleh his son Dolal Nur ascended the sultanate in the dervish camp.

 Sultan Nur was buried by his dervish in a large domed tomb in Taleh, his tomb predated the later dervish forts.
 His white tomb in the dervish capital is a testimony to his contribution to the movement.
 Few dervish founders are commemorated in Taleh, numbering only four.

 William Archibald Macfadyen, a British geologist and the only scholar to study the structures of Taleh fort, mentioned the handful of tombs constructed by the dervish for their leaders and gave a detailed description of the tombs in 1931.
 In his article Macfayden only identified Sultan Nur's tomb by name out of the four dervish entombed in Taleh:

 "South of the main cave-well is the considerable tomb of Abdullah Hasan senior, well plastered inside and out; it is now said to be empty.
 Adjoining this on the west is a walled garden with massive gateway and guard-house; the rest of the wall is not more than 5 feet high and plastered.
 There are still odd bushes and signs of cultivation to be seen, but the comparatively deep well in the middle is dry.
 To the east lies a row of four tombs.
-The most northerly is that of oneSoldan Nur of the Habr Yunis tribe; the next two, neither being plastered.and the first with the top left unfinished, are those of Hawiya notables whosenames my Somalis did not know.
-The most southerly tomb is that of aman of the Habr Jaalo tribe.
-The isolated tomb still farther east is that of'AbdullahHasan's mother.
-All the tombs are provided with narrow but very massive wooden doors, swinging about vertical extensions from top and baseof one side."
+The most northerly is that of one Soldan Nur of the Habr Yunis tribe; the next two, neither being plastered, but the first with the top left unfinished, are those of Hawiya notables whose names my Somalis did not know.
+The most southerly tomb is that of Aman of the Habr Jaalo tribe.
+The isolated tomb still farther east is that of Abdullah Hasan's mother.
+All the tombs are provided with narrow but very massive wooden doors, swinging about vertical extensions from top and base of one side."

 After the Bombing campaign of the Taleh fort and the Dervish retreat into Ethiopia, Tribal Chief Haji Mohammad Bullaleh (Haji the Hyena), a cousin of Sultan Nur, commanded a 3000 strong army that consisted of Habr Yunis, Habr Je'lo and Dhulbahante warriors and pursued the fleeing Dervishes.
 They attacked Muhammad Abdallah Hassan and his army in the Ogaden region and swiftly defeated them, causing Muhammad to flee to the town of Imi.
 Haji and his army looted 60,000 livestock and 700 rifles from the dervishes, which dealt a severe blow to them economically, a blow from which they did not recover.